-These Coconut Matcha Energy Bites are the perfect bite to power your day.
+These Coconut Matcha Energy Balls are the perfect bite to power your day.
 Filled with nutrient-packed ingredients like coconut, nut butter, seeds, and matcha green tea powder.
-Plus, these protein matcha bites are naturally dairy-free, vegan, and gluten-free!
+Plus, these matcha protein balls are naturally dairy-free, vegan, and gluten-free!

 Do you remember when you first started liking coffee or tea?
 I remember my freshman year of college is when I started really getting into the routine of having some type of coffee or tea with my breakfast.
 Some of my favorite morning pick me ups are cold brew, warm golden milk, or matcha lattes.